 In developing this report we have identified areas for change that relate to technology, process, and culture.
-But overwhelmingly the critical factor influencing a successful move towards Prototype Warfare is people, and in particular, the combination of people involved.
-Defence usually plans and delivers progression through the actions of its own community but in this instance, it may just be impossible for those closest to some of the subjects involved to provide an objective view.

-If we look at historic successes for Prototype Warfare, such as the introduction of tanks through the Landship Committee in the First World War, and their development in the Second World War via Hobart's Funnies, progress has been driven not by established defence personnel alone, but by collaborations of industry, defence, finance, and academia.
+But overwhelmingly the critical factor influencing a successful move towards Prototype Warfare is people - and in particular, the combination of people involved.
+Defence usually plans and delivers progression through the actions of its own community but, in this instance, it may just be impossible for those closest to some of the subjects involved to provide an objective view.
+If we look at historic successes for Prototype Warfare, such as the introduction of Chain Home Radar during the Second World War, and the development of the 'bouncing bomb' that was used in Operation Chastise, progress has been driven not by established defence personnel alone, but by collaborations of industry, defence, finance, and academia.
+Concluding this report, we would suggest that the implementation of Prototype Warfare relies on forming alternative groups to achieve the desired outcomes - and by rethinking both tactics and the defence mindset.